 Saving lives through education, advances in treatment and finding a cure for Barth syndrome

-As long as your child is being regularly monitored (see NHS Service) and he is stable and on the right medications if needed, there are good prospects for living life normally, with a few tweaks as detailed below.
-Boys with Barth syndrome tend to go through periods of well-being and can often be well for a number of years.
+As long as your child is being regularly monitored (see NHS Service) and they are stable and on the right medications if needed, there are good prospects for living life normally, with a few tweaks as detailed below.
+Children with Barth syndrome tend to go through periods of well-being and can often be well for a number of years.
 For reasons which we don’t yet understand, they sometimes struggle during infancy but are often well throughout childhood, often hitting a period of fatigue at around the age of 10-11yrs onwards.
-However, it’s important to understand that each child is different and even two brothers in the same family, who have the same mutation, can be affected differently.
+However, it’s important to understand that each child is different and even two children in the same family, who have the same mutation, can be affected differently.

 Based on our experience, it is possible for you to take advantage of periods of well-being and use these times to go on holiday or do all the things that make your family happy.
-Enjoy the good times but remain vigilant as it is easy to not notice when your son might be heading for a period of ill health.
+Enjoy the good times but remain vigilant as it is easy to not notice when your child might be heading for a period of ill health.
 Look out for subtle clues like small changes in appetite, mood, sleeping or activity levels.
-Is he more tired than usual?
+Are they more tired than usual?
 Paler than usual?
-Does he get a certain look around his eyes when feeling unwell?
+Do they get a certain look around their eyes when feeling unwell?
 Mouth ulcers or persistent nappy rash?
 A series of virus-type illnesses?
 All these can be important clues that mean that you should contact our specialist nurse or your healthcare professional to discuss.
 Trust your instincts.

 Contact us for information about travel insurance that will not exclude Barth syndrome.
 Take extra medication and a prescription with you in your hand luggage and research your holiday venue before you go – what will the weather be like?
 Is the food safe?
 Where is the nearest hospital?
 Do you have our basic Barth syndrome information sheets which have been translated into various different languages so you can make your child's needs understood?

 Do you have basic medical information for the individual with Barth syndrome?
-Having reference points for his 'normals' or baselines for some tests like full blood count and cardiac function information can be very helpful when seeing new doctors who might not know your son nor have much experience of treating Barth syndrome.
+Having reference points for their 'normals' or baselines for some tests like full blood count and cardiac function information can be very helpful when seeing new doctors who might not know your child nor have much experience of treating Barth syndrome.

 Having this information before you depart means you can relax and enjoy yourselves.

-At the airport: If you’re taking injections on holiday, take a hospital letter from your son’s consultant to prove it’s a prescribed medication so that you can carry the injections in your hand luggage.
+At the airport: If you’re taking injections on holiday, take a hospital letter from your childs consultant to prove it’s a prescribed medication so that you can carry the injections in your hand luggage.
 If you are travelling with nutritional formula, a similar letter may be necessary to carry volumes of liquid in your hand luggage.
 The above also applies if you're travelling with an External Defibrillator.

-Tell the airline well beforehand if your son is using a wheelchair so that you can take it right up to the gate and have it at hand as soon as you land.
+Tell the airline well beforehand if your child is using a wheelchair so that you can take it right up to the gate and have it at hand as soon as you land.

 Schedule in some rest time